warisali2/warisali.ml/content/posts/dev-career-paths.md

 options for Unix/Linux system administrators.
 Some of their certifications include

 - Redhat System Administration
-- Certified System Administrator.
+- Certified System Administrator

-CompTIA is another organization providing certification opportunities.
-CompTIA Linux+ is one of their certifications.
+CompTIA is another organization providing certification opportunities. __CompTIA Linux+__ is one of their certifications.

 There are also other vendors, such as Oracle and Linux Professional Institute, or LPI.
-Microsoft has its own certification program for its Windows product line and Microsoft Certified Systems Administrator, or MCSA, is available for system administrators.
+Microsoft has its own certification program for its Windows product line and **Microsoft Certified Systems Administrator**, or MCSA, is available for system administrators.

 Cloud computing has been around for awhile and there are many options for certifications.

-One of the major cloud computing vendors is VMware, and its certifications are VMware Certified Associate, or VCA, and Professional, or VCP, series.
-Microsoft also has its own cloud computing platform called Azure, and its certification is Microsoft Azure Certification Exam.
+One of the major cloud computing vendors is VMware, and its certifications are **VMware Certified Associate, or VCA, and Professional, or VCP,** series.
+Microsoft also has its own cloud computing platform called Azure, and its certification is **Microsoft Azure Certification Exam.**

 Big Data certifications revolve around specific products.

-These include Amazon Web Services, or AWS, Certified Big Data Specialty, Cloudera Certified Professional Data Engineer, or CCPDE, Cloudera Certified Associate, or CCA, Spark and Hadoop Developer, and SAS Big Data Certification.
+These include

+- Amazon Web Services or AWS
+- Certified Big Data Specialty
+- Cloudera Certified Professional Data Engineer or CCPDE
+- Cloudera Certified Associate or CCA
+- Spark and Hadoop Developer
+- SAS Big Data Certification

 There are many more certifications available for system administrators, and, as usual, you must be wise about which certifications to get because they are expensive and time-consuming to obtain and maintain.

 ## Cyber Security
-### Careers in Cyber Security
 The internet has brought us unprecedented opportunities, including e-commerce, user-generated content such as Youtube, and online education, just to name a few.
 Despite these positive outcomes, we're also suffering from the consequences of criminal activities occurring in cyberspace.
 Cybersecurity is a term referring to both preventive and reactive countermeasures designed to remove or reduce the widespread threats in cyberspace, or in other words, the internet.

 Cybersecurity is becoming increasingly important.
 New threats are appearing constantly.
 Many of them end up affecting our daily lives.
-Take data breaches.
-Many of us already have experiences of receiving emails notifying that our personal information was compromised.
 Organizations are aware of this reality and seeking help.
 To respond to this need, a new breed of I.T. developers has emerged.

 We call them cybersecurity professionals.
 Cybersecurity threats come in many shapes and forms, and so do the career paths in cybersecurity.
 Penetration testers launch simulated cybersecurity attacks against organizations, to check